payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/integrate-payu-hosted-checkout-cb-lrs.md

       <td>
         `String` The Permanent Account Number of the buyer must be collected in this field.
 This is required if AD bank request this detail.

+        *Note: If not sent in the payment request, it will collected on the checkout page.*
       </td>

       <td>